evanwills/regex_tester/README.md

 					],
 					'seconds': 0.002	// [float] how many seconds it took to apply the regex to the sample },
+				{ // regex has errors
+					'regexID': 0,		// [int] ID of the regex that was matched 'ok': false,		// [bool] was the regex OK (true if there were no errors) },
 				{...}				// sampleMatch objects
 			]
 		}